 - Colours may seem washed out or faded.

 These symptoms may be caused by problems other than cataracts.
-If you have any of these symptoms, see your optometrist (a registered health professional who examines eyes, tests sight and dispenses glasses and contact lenses) for advice.
+If you have any of these symptoms, see your optometrist for advice.
+An optometrist is a registered health professional who examines eyes, tests sight and dispenses glasses and contact lenses.

-If you think you have symptoms of cataracts, you should have your eyes tested by an optometrist.
+If you think you have symptoms of cataracts, it’s a good idea to get your eyes tested by an optometrist.
 He or she will look into your eyes using a special instrument called an ophthalmoscope.
-Your optometrist will refer you to an ophthalmologist (a doctor specialising in eye health) if he or she suspects you have cataracts.

-Eye tests using standard charts will help identify worsening eyesight.
-It's quite common to be diagnosed with a cataract during a routine eye test without having any symptoms as changes in the lens tend to occur gradually over many years.
+Eye tests will help identify if your eyesight is becoming worse.
+You may be diagnosed with a cataract during a routine eye test without having any symptoms.
+This is because the, changes in your lens occur gradually over many years.

-If you have a cataract in both eyes, the surgery to remove each one will be done at different times – usually four to eight weeks apart.
+If you have a cataract in both eyes, the surgery to remove each one will be done at different times.
+The surgery may be carried out six to 12 weeks apart.
+See our cataract surgery topic for more information.

 - exposure to ultraviolet (UV) light from sunlight